We have much more to do and your continued support is needed now more than ever.

 - They might not sing like Alvin and the boys, but wild chipmunks do vocalize.
 Kenneth Schmidt, a biologist at Texas Tech University who studies eastern chipmunks, recognizes three chipmunk calls, “the chip, the deeper chuck, and the startle call.”
 The last is an alarm that warns of impending danger.
 Chipmunks will even make calls in a chorus composed of several of the little rodents—shades of Alvin.
 Simon and Theodore.
 Hear how chipmunks sound.

 Ground-nesting veeries and ovenbirds, Schmidt recently discovered, avoid setting up house in areas where they hear chipmunk squeaks, thus reducing the risk that the squirrels will eat the birds’ eggs and young.
 Chipmunks also listen in on the alarm calls of other species, says Lisa Aschemeier, a biologist at Ohio’s Northwest State Community College.
 She has found that chipmunks respond to the high-pitched alarm whistles of their relative the woodchuck, sometimes seeking cover after a woodchuck warning.
 Woodchucks, she says, pay less attention to chipmunk alarms, presumably because, at up to 12 pounds, they are so much bigger and need not fear as many predators as chipmunks do.

 - In autumn, chipmunks gather seeds and other foods for storage as a supply of winter food.
 Some species keep food in their burrows, which can be more than 10 feet in length.

-- Alvin and the Chipmunks are now 53 years old.
+- Alvin and the Chipmunks are now more than 50 years old.
 Wild chipmunks, on average, live two to three years; captive specimens have lasted eight.